 Seattle Airport to Seattle

-Choosing where to stay for your 3-day trip to Seattle can feel overwhelming – there are so many places to choose from!
+Choosing where to stay for your 3-day trip to Seattle can feel overwhelming – there are so many accommodation options to choose from!
 We have stayed in various hotels in Seattle – and are featuring our top pick.

 The Arctic Club Seattle